 As such, the worlds first superbike is either the Honda or a something that was produced before it.

 So, I worked backward from the release of the Honda 750 looking for possible candidates.
 In truth I already knew I would be including the Brough Superior and the Vincent Black Shadow as they were the stand out options for title ‘Worlds First Superbike.’

 I surprised myself though by the lack of other candidates I found.

-The Trident was included because I once heard a 1960’s TT winner make a very convincing argument as to why it should have been given the title instead of the Honda.
+The Trident was included because whilst having a few beers with a 1960’s TT winner he made a very convincing argument as to why it should have been given the title instead of the Honda.

 My own opinion, having done all the research, is that all 4 of these motorcycles should be considered superbikes.
 It would be very difficult to make a case against any of them not being.

-It follows then that if you accept that these are all superbikes then the worlds first has to be the Brough Superior SS100.
+It follows then that if you accept that these are all game changers then the worlds first superbike has to be the Brough Superior SS100.
 Unless of course, you know of a motorcycle before the SS100 that could be considered a Superbike.
 If you do, let me know in the comments below.